 3. LightStream – Best for high-dollar loans and longer repayment terms

 LightStream offers unsecured, fixed-rate personal loans as big as $100,000, with up to seven years to repay.
 But you must have excellent credit, meaning you must have a strong credit history of at least five years with different types of credit, such as a mortgage and credit cards.
 You also need sufficient assets and income to qualify for a jumbo-size personal loan.

 APRs for a LightStream debt consolidation loan of $50,000 or more range from 6.99 percent to 15.49 percent.
 Loans set up without automatic payment are 0.5 percent higher.
 LightStream guarantees it will beat any competitor’s rate by one-tenth of a percentage point (0.1 percent).

 The smallest LightStream debt consolidation loan is $5,000.
 You must have a credit score of at least 660 to qualify.
 LightStream does not charge origination fees and there are no penalty fees for paying off your consolidation loan early.
-You can borrow the money for just about any purpose, including buying a horse or an airplane.
-The entire loan application and approval process is done online.
+You can borrow the money for just about any purpose.
+The entire application and approval process is done online.
 It’s possible to get approved and have the money deposited into your account on the same day.

 4. PenFed – Best for smaller loans and no fees

-Credit unions are known to have lower fees than traditional banks and other lenders because they are not for-profit businesses owned by their members.
-Pentagon Federal Credit Union offers unsecured, fixed-rate personal loans for debt consolidation with no origination fee.
+Credit unions are known to have lower fees than traditional banks and other debt consolidation loan companies because they are not for-profit businesses owned by their members.
+Pentagon Federal Credit Union, known as PenFed, offers unsecured, fixed-rate personal loans for debt consolidation with no origination fee.
 That’s big if you consider the impact of origination fees on loan costs.
 For example, a $20,000 loan with a 5 percent origination fee would cost you an extra $1,000.
 PenFed also does not charge application fees, annual fees or prepayment penalties.
 There is a minimum charge of $5 for late payments.